a-b/Home-Automation/README.md

 # installing openzwave control panel

-I'm going to reuse the hassbian scripts again link: https://github.com/home-assistant/hassbian-scripts/blob/master/install_openzwave.sh
+I'm going to reuse the hassbian scripts again  https://github.com/home-assistant/hassbian-scripts/blob/master/install_openzwave.sh
 But we need to remove some code for the openzwave we already installed.

 **cd /home/pi**